jtaylor425/se_project_aroundtheus/README.md

   - Applied grid design for both the cards section and the profile info block.
 - **Custom Fonts:** Linked third-party fonts to the page using the `@font-face` rule to default the entire page to the Inter font at various font weights and styles.

+- **Variables:**

+  - Learn how to declare variables using `var`, `let`, and `const`.
+  - Understand the scope and hoisting behavior of different variable declarations.

+- **Data Types:**

+  - Explore primitive data types: `string`, `number`, `boolean`, `null`, `undefined`, `symbol`.
+  - Understand complex data types: `object`, `array`, `function`.

+- **Functions:**

+  - Declare functions using function expressions and function declarations.
+  - Understand the difference between regular functions and arrow functions.
+  - Learn about function scope, closures, and higher-order functions.

+- **Objects and Arrays:**

+  - Create and manipulate objects and arrays.
+  - Understand methods and properties.

+- **DOM Manipulation:**
+  - Learn how to select and manipulate DOM elements using methods like `getElementById`, `querySelector`.
+  - Understand event handling with `addEventListener`.

 **_Video Overview_**

 - [Sprint 3 Adaptive Web Design](https://drive.google.com/file/d/1Ev3vJV2izzspqkZs6YHLTAJiBuLa4AWK/view?usp=sharing)